Upendranath Ashk: Work for All India Radio

 In 1941, after living for two years at the commune Preetnagar near Amritsar, where he edited the Hindi-Urdu journal Preet Lari, Ashk was hired at All India Radio (AIR) as a playwright and Hindi adviser.

 Other writers associated with AIR at that time included Sa'adat Hasan Manto, Khwaja Ahmad Abbas, Meeraji, Noon Meem Rashid, Krishan Chander and Rajinder Singh Bedi.
 Also living in Delhi at the time were Hindi authors Agyeya, Shivdan Singh Chauhan, Jainendra Kumar, Banarsi Das Chaturvedi, Vishnu Prabhakar and Girija Kumar Mathur.
-During this period, shk began work on his semi-autobiographical novel Girtī Dīvārẽ ('Falling Walls').
+During this period, Ashk began work on his semi-autobiographical novel Girtī Dīvārẽ ('Falling Walls').
 In 1941, Ashk separated from his second wife with whom he had had a short-lived marriage, and married Kaushalya Devi.

 Work for Filmistan

 In 1944, Ashk moved to Bombay to write dialogue and screenplays for the production company Filmistan.
 At Filmistan, Ashk worked closely with Shashdhar Mukherji and the director Nitin Bose.
 He wrote dialogues, stories and songs and even acted in two films: Mazdoor, directed by Nitin Bose, and Aath Din, directed by Ashok Kumar.
 While in Bombay, Ashk became involved with IPTA and wrote one of his most noted plays, Tūfān se Pahale, which was produced for the stage by Balraj Sahni.
 The play, which was critical of communalism, was later banned by the British government.
 In 1946, Ashk contracted Tuberculosis and in early 1947, he was moved the Bel Air Sanatorium in Panchgani.
 Ashk remained in the sanatorium for two years, during which time Girtī Dīvārẽ was first published, in 1947, and he also composed his well-known poem "Barghad kī Beṭī".